Rishit925/Bert-Sarcasm-Detector/README.md

 - Train on a larger and more diverse sarcasm dataset.
 - Experiment with RoBERTa, DistilBERT, and DeBERTa.
 - Add batch prediction support.
-- Deploy using cloud infrastructure with persistent model storage.
+- Deploy the FastAPI backend to a cloud platform such as Render or Railway.
 - Improve inference speed through model optimization.

 ---